ibm-build-lab/acct-config-iam/README.md

 1. Account is created (Bob)
 2. Create the access group for Account Managers and users (@Ann-Umberhocker, Dave Taylor)
     - Run scripts from `https://github.com/ibm-pett/acct-config-iam/tree/main/acctmgrs` either using Schematics or local Terraform client.
-If using schematics, create the workspace in the `Default` resource group.
+If using schematics, create a new workspace in the `Default` resource group.
 3. Create an environment (resource group and access group) for Schematics workspaces
     - Run the scripts in `https://github.com/ibm-pett/acct-config-iam/tree/main/randagroups` either using Schematics or local Terraform client.
-If using schematics, create the workspace in the `Default` resource group.
+If using schematics, create a new schematics workspace in the `Default` resource group.
     - Name the resoure group `schematics` and the access groups `SCHEMATICS-ADMIN`, and `SCHEMATICS-USER`
 4. Create an environment (resource group and access group) for Cloud Pak sandboxes
     - Run scripts from `https://github.com/ibm-pett/acct-config-iam/tree/main/randagroups` either using Schematics or local Terraform client.
-If using schematics, create the workspace in the `schematics` resource group.
+If using schematics, create a new workspace in the `schematics` resource group.
     - Name the resource group `cloud-pak-sandbox` and the access groups `CLOUD-PAK-SANDBOX-ADMIN`, and `CLOUD-PAK-SANDBOX-USER`
 5. Add users to the access groups
     - A user who will run the script to create a Cloud Pak sandbox needs to belong to both `SCHEMATICS-ADMIN` (to run the workspace in `schematics`) and to `CLOUD-PAK-SANDBOX-ADMIN` (so that the script can install the sandbox in `cloud-pak-sandbox`)